Jahia/jcontent/README.md

-# Content & Media Manager
+# jContent

-Content & Media Manager Module for Jahia DX.
-This module provides a backend UI for a headless usage scenario of Jahia DX.
+jContent for Jahia.
+This module provides the main authoring UI for Jahia.

 ## Getting Started